 If your policy comes with steep excesses or significant exclusions, you'll feel the pinch when it's time to claim.
 This means it's vital that you check the policy details carefully before buying the cover.

-Make your money work harder.
-Get the best deals, avoid scams, and grow your savings with expert guidance for just £24.50 for a year – that’s half the usual price.
+Make every penny count.
+Get the best deals, avoid scams and grow your savings with expert guidance for only £49 a year.
+Plus, qualify for a £10 M&S gift card.

 This article is regularly updated with the latest figures from the ABI and other home insurance indices.
 The ABI occasionally adjusts previously published figures when updated data becomes available.